Fujifilm X-T10 vs Sony A6000

 - More compact: Is smaller (120x67mm vs 118x83mm) and will fit more readily into a bag.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was released into a lower priced segment (25 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in February 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the A6000 emerges as the winner of the match-up (8 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A6000 is the clear winner of the contest (9 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-T10 and the Sony A6000 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the X-T10 or the A6000.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.